jmdeleon/docker-drupal/README.md

 Here's an example running the container, forwarding port `8080` like before, but also mounting Drupal's `sites/all/modules/custom/` folder to my local `modules/` folder.
 I can then start writing code on my local machine, directly in this folder, and it will be available inside the container:

 	docker run -d -p 8080:80 -v `pwd`/modules:/var/www/sites/all/modules/custom -t yourname/drupal

+For Windows users, replace the backquoted pwd modules directory above with the full path to your modules directory.

 ### Using Drush